-Are you tired of dealing with dull, tired or frizzy hair?
-If so, then consider the practices that have brought you to where you are, and what you can change in your routine in order to eliminate as much damage as possible, and learn to care for damage hair.
+Are you tired of dealing with dull, tired, or frizzy hair?
+If so, then consider the practices that have brought you to where you are, and what you can change in your routine in order to eliminate as much damage as possible, and learn to care for damaged hair.

 But is my hair even damaged?

 Damaged hair is usually rough to the touch.
 Its condition is dry and brittle, and not at all what you have been working for.